A geometric model for the module category of a skew-gentle algebra: Introduction

-The geometric interpretations of gentle algebras, as a special class of skew-gentle algebras, have been fully investigated (not only for cluster theory but also for module categories and topological/derived Fukaya categories), cf. \cite{ABCP,BZ,CCS,ZhZZ,CS,MP,DRS,QQ,QQ2,QZ2,HKK,OPS,APS,O,BS,BrS,S}.
+The geometric interpretations of gentle algebras, as a special class of skew-gentle algebras, have been fully investigated (not only for cluster theory but also for module categories and topological/derived Fukaya categories), cf. \cite{APS,ABCP,BS,BrS,BZ,CCS,CS,DRS,HKK,MP,O,OPS,QQ,QQ2,QZ2,S,ZhZZ}.
 However, skew-gentle algebras are much more complicated.
-There are two different approaches to cluster categories from punctured marked surfaces with non-empty boundary: one is using the tagging technology after \cite{FST}, e.g. \cite{Sch,BQ,QZ}; the other is using orbifold model, e.g. \cite{AP}.
+There are two different approaches to cluster categories from punctured marked surfaces with non-empty boundary: one is using the tagging technology after \cite{FST}, e.g. \cite{BQ,QZ,Sch}; the other is using orbifold model, e.g. \cite{AP}.
 The orbifold approach was generalized later to give a geometric model of derived categories of skew-gentle algebras \cite{AB,LSV}.
 In contrast, in this paper, we follow the tagging technology to give a geometric model for the module categories of skew-gentle algebras.
-The realization of gentle algebras as tiling algebras and the classification of indecomposable objects in the module category of a gentle algebra via permissible curves have been already given in \cite{BS}, which we generalize in the paper to skew-gentle algebras case.
-One important feather in our approach is that we further get an intersection-dimension formula (precisely, an equality between the tagged intersection number of two tagged permissible curves and the sum of dimensions of homomorphism spaces from one corresponding object to the Auslander-Reiten translation of the other), which is applied to classify the support $\tau$-tilting modules of the skew-gentle algebra.
-We notice that it is also claimed in \cite{LSV} that its future work will contains a formula connecting morphisms between two indecomposable objects in the derived category of a skew-gentle algebra and well-graded intersections of the corresponding curves.
+The realization of gentle algebras as tiling algebras and the classification of indecomposable objects in the module category of a gentle algebra via permissible curves have been already given in \cite{BS}, which we generalize in the paper to the case of skew-gentle algebras.
+One important feature in our approach is that we further get an intersection-dimension formula (precisely, an equality between the tagged intersection number of two tagged permissible curves and the sum of dimensions of homomorphism spaces from one corresponding object to the Auslander-Reiten translation of the other), which is applied to classify the support $\tau$-tilting modules of the skew-gentle algebra.
+We note that it is claimed in \cite{LSV} that a formula connecting morphisms between two indecomposable objects in the derived category of a skew-gentle algebra and well-graded intersections of the corresponding curves is currently in preparation.

 A punctured marked surface is a compact oriented surface with a finite set of marked points on its non-empty boundary and with a finite set of punctures in its interior.
 To any admissible partial triangulation $\TT$ (see Definition~\ref{def:part tri}) of a punctured surface $\surf$, we construct an associated algebra $\Lambda^\TT$, called a skew-tiling algebra (see Definition~\ref{def:st}).
 The main result in the paper is the following.